Cassville, Missouri

 Cassville is a city in Flat Creek Township, Barry County, Missouri, United States.
-According to the 2020 census, the population of Cassville was 3,190.
+According to the 2020 census, the population of Cassville was 3,186.
 Cassville is one of the primary markets and job centers for an estimated 14,000 people living in the surrounding area.
 It is the county seat of Barry County.

 History

 The land which would be called Cassville was platted in 1845.
 A post office was set up the same year.
 The community was named after Lewis Cass, a former United States Senator and Secretary of War.
 Cassville was incorporated on March 3, 1847.

-A group of Cherokee were forced along the northern route of the Trail of Tears.
-During this forced march, they stopped in Cassville, Missouri, an unchartered small settlement of less than a dozen early Southwest Missouri pioneer families.
-The group arrived on March 24, 1839 and camped at Lee Spring (at the South end of the Greenway and Aquatic Park) while their military escorts camped at McMurtry Spring (on Hwy.
-37 just South of Hwy.
-37/76 intersection).
+During the forced removal of the Cherokee people along the Trail of Tears, a group traveling the northern route made a stop in Cassville, Missouri.
+According to the journal of Reverend Daniel S. Butrick, who accompanied the Cherokee on their journey.

+This event is one of many documented instances of violence against Cherokee people during their forced relocation under the Indian Removal Act of 1830.
+The Trail of Tears resulted in the deaths of thousands of Cherokee due to exposure, disease, and mistreatment by both U.S. government agents and civilians.

 Cassville served as the Confederate capital of Missouri for one week from October 31 to November 7, 1861.
 This ended abruptly when the duly elected governor of the State, Claiborne F. Jackson, and his political and military allies were pushed further south by the invading Union army.
 The Battle of Pea Ridge later secured Missouri for the Union.

 The city was connected by rail via the Cassville & Exeter Railroad from July 4, 1896 to September 11, 1956.

 The Cassville Ranger Station Historic District, Natural Bridge Archaeological Site, and six sites in Roaring River State Park are listed on the National Register of Historic Places.